mathiasrw/cmdmix/README.md

 ### In short

 1. Placeholders are numbered `%1` to `%9`.
-2. Numbers indicate replacement order, not parameter position.
+2. THe number indicates replacement order, not parameter position.
 (So `'echo %1 %2' a b` gives the same result as `'echo %2 %1' a b`)
 3. When there are more input parameters than placeholders, the last argument will contain all the rest of the parameters concatenated by space.
 4. Use `%%n` to output a literal `%n` (where n is a number).